Zielin0/mech/README.md

 ## TODO

 - [ ] - Add some pretty printing / align text
+- [ ] - Add a good looking screenshot
 - [ ] - Installation script so you can use it everywhere

 ## License